V2M-Zero: Zero-Pair Time-Aligned Video-to-Music Generation: Technical approach

-\textbf{Model Architecture.} We use a pretrained Diffusion Transformer (DiT) architecture~\cite{peebles2023scalable} $f_{\theta}(\cdots)$ with cross-attention text conditioning $\mathbf{c}$ following standard T2M models~\cite{arxiv24_flux_music,icml23_audioldm,arxiv23_audioldm2,acmmm23_tango,arxiv23_mustango,arxiv24_stable_audio}.
+\textbf{Model architecture.} We use a pretrained Diffusion Transformer (DiT) architecture~\cite{peebles2023scalable} $f_{\theta}(\cdots)$ with cross-attention text conditioning $\mathbf{c}$ following standard T2M models~\cite{arxiv24_flux_music,icml23_audioldm,arxiv23_audioldm2,acmmm23_tango,arxiv23_mustango,arxiv24_stable_audio}.

-\subsection{Temporal Event Curves}
+\subsection{Temporal event curves}

-We construct event curves or 1D temporal signals that capture when and how much change occurs (sometimes denoted as novelty curves).
+We construct event curves that capture when and how much meaningful change occurs (sometimes denoted as novelty curves).
 Our procedure is identical for music and video, enabling direct substitution at inference.

-\textbf{Perspectives on Event Curves.} Our event curve formulation connects to established uses of self-similarity across modalities.
+\textbf{Perspectives on event curves.} Our event curve formulation connects to established uses of self-similarity across modalities.
 In music, self-similarity has been widely used to analyze musical structure and rhythm~\cite{foote2001visualizing, peeters2023self} and is also considered a generalization of the concept of autocorrelation.
 In video, similar approaches segment footage and detect natural boundaries such as shot transitions~\cite{shechtman2007matching, kwon2021learning} Mathematically, our approach is equivalent to extracting one or more off-diagonal bands of the self-similarity matrix.
 In that sense, our formulation leverages the natural structure of self-similarity to enable zero-shot transfer.

-\textbf{Features for Event Curves.} To compute event curves, we begin by extracting temporal feature sequences using pretrained encoders.
+\textbf{Features for event curves.} To compute event curves, we begin by extracting temporal feature sequences using pretrained encoders.
 For music (training only), we apply a music encoder to obtain $\mathbf{f}_m \in \mathbb{R}^{d_m \times l_m}$, where $l_m$ is the temporal length and $d_m$ is the feature dimension.
 For video (inference only), we encode each frame with a visual encoder and spatially pool to obtain $\mathbf{f}_v \in \mathbb{R}^{d_v \times l_v}$, where $l_v$ is the number of frames and $d_v$ is the feature dimension.
 These high-level semantic features are used solely to compute event curves.